awsdocs/amazon-s3-userguide/doc_source/S3OutpostsDeleteObject.md

 ------
 #### [ DeleteObjects ]

-The following S3 on Outposts example uploads and then deletes objects in a bucket using the SDK for Java\.
+The following S3 on Outposts example uploads and then deletes objects in a bucket by using the SDK for Java\.
+To use this example, specify the access point ARN for the Outpost\.
+For more information, see [DeleteObjects](https://docs.aws.amazon.com/AmazonS3/latest/API/API_DeleteObjects.html) in the *Amazon Simple Storage Service API Reference*\.

 ```
 import com.amazonaws.AmazonServiceException;